yuzhimanhua/SEType/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-In this repository, we implement a software entity typing framework, which takes only a few (e.g., 5-7) seed entities of each type as supervision and can be applied to predict unseen entity types.
+In this repository, we implement a software entity typing framework, which takes only a few (e.g., 5-7) seed entities of each type as supervision and can be applied to classify entities in a sentence to both seen and unseen types.

-The whole framework has two modules: entity set co-expansion and contrastive learning.
+The whole framework has two modules: **entity set co-expansion** and **contrastive learning**.

 ## Links